haskell-effectful/effectful/README.md

 existing ecosystem.

-The second point is arguably the most important, because it allows focusing on things that matter instead of reinventing all kinds of wheels and is crucial for adoption of the library.
+The second point is arguably the most important, because it allows focusing on things that matter instead of reinventing all kinds of wheels, hence being a necessary condition for broader adoption of the library.

 However, `eff` uses delimited continuations underneath, which: